How to prepare yourself for death, for the moment when the consciousness leaves the body?

 The manual of dying.

 Unfortunately, at times when death is a taboo subject, nobody talks about it.
-They don’t teach you it at school or at home.
+They don’t teach you it at school or home.
 There is no manual of dying.
 In the “best” case, before you are forced to face death alone, you will be able to know death by accompanying someone close to you during this moment.
 Considering your age, it will probably be your parent… You will be forced to trust your intuition and fear.
 You will err in the fog and you will probably make as many mistakes as possible.

 In this article:

-• You will learn the stages of dying and the signs of each.
+- You will learn the stages of dying and the signs of each.

-In almost all societies, it was perceived as a journey to another world, for which one had to be properly prepared in life.
+In almost all societies, it was perceived as a journey to another world, for which one had to be properly prepared for life.
 Dying was a conscious process of preparation for the coming death for both the dying and the surrounding people.
 Rarely anyone died alone.
 Friends, neighbors, and family gathered around the bed to accompany the dying person.
 In many cultures, human well-being at the hour of death was considered a determining factor for their fate.

-Unfortunately, modernism together with industrialization, the cult of materialism, and progress of medicine shifted our interest from dying human to a dying body – the matter.
+Unfortunately, modernism together with industrialization, the cult of materialism, and the progress of medicine shifted our interest from a dying human to a dying body – the matter.
 The extension of life associated with hospital stays resulted in dying outside the home.
 Under the care of unknown nurses, in a cool, unpleasant environment, often impersonal and superficial, focused on a technical purpose and devoid of a spiritual element.

 The view of a man lying on their deathbed and changed by medicine, therapies, and body distribution, the remnants of a once attractive man is neither easy nor pleasant for anyone.
 You want to support and show your acceptance, but you don’t know how to do it.
 You are helpless and lost.